Experience the power of public education.

 The following course of action will be taken when students are tardy to a class:

-1st tardy- Student will be assigned 1 day of Detention Hall.
+1st and 2nd tardy - Student will be assigned 1 day of Detention Hall.

-2nd tardy- Student will be assigned 1 day of Detention Hall.
+3rd tardy - Student will be assigned 1 day of In-School Suspension (ISS).

-5th or more tardy- Student will be assigned 1 day Out of School Suspension (OSS) for each tardy and a parent/administrator conference will be scheduled.
-Note: The teacher will document the tardy on an office referral.
+5th or more tardy - Student will be assigned 1 day Out of School Suspension (OSS) for each tardy.

-Signing a student in or out or telephoning the school is not considered documentation for an excused absence and will not take the place of the required documentation.
-Students who check in or out during the school day will incur additional absences that will be considered excessive.
+•Signing a student in or out or telephoning the school is not considered documentation for an excused absence and will not takethe place of the required documentation.

 If a student is going to be absent more than five (5) days, the parent may call the office and request work for a student on the 5th day absence.
-Teachers must be given at least 24 hours to prepare packets for the student’s parent to pick up in the office.
-If a parent requests the work, teachers will specify when they want the work turned in.
+Teachers must be given at least 24 hours to prepare assignments.

 Expectations for student dress are clearly outlined in the PCSSD dress code policy identified below.
-It is understood, however, that building principals have the discretion to determine “a mode of dress that disrupts the educational process.”
+It is understood; however, that building principals have the discretion to determine “a mode of dress that disrupts the educational process.”
 While it is impossible to identify all modes of dress that might be considered disruptive, it is the intent of PCSSD to provide parents and students as much clarity as possible regarding proper attire.
-You will also find below a list of examples that constitute district expectations.

 Examples of Expected Dress in Secondary Schools:

-The following items are examples of what PCSSD believes is needed to ensure order and consistency in all secondary schools.
-The principal or designee will provide further clarification when needed:
+The following items are examples of what PCSSD believes is needed to ensure order and consistency:

 Students may only bring clear or mesh book bags in class.
-If a student brings a book bag that does not meet the requirements, the book bag will be confiscated.
-Purses, wristlets, and wallets of any size, sling backpacks, and athletic bags must be kept in the student’s locker – including during lunch.
-This policy is for students, faculty, and staff protection.
-The consequences will be the same as the consequences for Dress Code Violation.
+If a student brings a book bag to class that does not meet the requirements, the book bag will be confiscated.
+Purses, wristlets, and wallets of any size, sling backpacks, and athletic bags must be kept in the student’s locker – including lunch time.

 1st offense – a written warning, parent conference, and documentation of the violation, and the student must correct the violation before attending any classes.